ICBO-conference/icbo2025/docs/conference.md

 Virtual Conference

-The 16th International Conference of Biomedical Ontology (ICBO 2025) <b>will be held virtually over Zoom.</b>
+The 16th International Conference on Biological and Biomedical Ontology (ICBO 2025) <b>will be held virtually over Zoom.</b>

 ### Previous ICBO Conferences